nikitavoloboev/data/focusing/rules.md

 - Use proper punctuation and capitalize things appropriately.
 - When making tasks (2Do, Trello, GitHub issues), use imperative tense.
 - Remove unnecessary and _filler_ words.
 Use adverbs sparingly, they often undermine your point.
+Instead of `really like`, say `love`.
+Be concise.
 - If something can be said in less words, say it in less words.
 Be clear and to the point.
 - Minimize using word _here_.
 When wanting to reference a certain URL, I don't need to mention _and you can see it here_.
 I can most likely just change the thing I want to show and wrap that in URL.
 It looks cleaner this way and saves space.
 - Use headings to separate sections of articles.